-Hanoi, which is located in North Vietnam, serves a style of pho that features a tasty, clear broth, wide noodles, and a few extra garnishes.
-It may have green onion, fish sauce and chili sauce added.
+Hanoi, located in North Vietnam, serves a style of pho featuring a tasty, clear broth, wide noodles, and a few extra garnishes.
+It may also have green onion, fish sauce, and chili sauce added.

-Southern pho has a lighter taste and uses garnishes like bean sprouts (just like in ramen) and add some lime and a bit of freshly cut chili as well.
+Southern pho has a lighter taste and uses garnishes like bean sprouts (just like in ramen) and adds some lime and a bit of freshly cut chili.

-Common condiments include chili and hoisin sauce and you can add additional flavor, freshness, and spiciness by using some freshly squeezed lime and a few cut chilis.
+Typical condiments include chili and hoisin sauce.
+You can add additional flavor, freshness, and spiciness by using some freshly squeezed lime and a few cut chilis.